Reducing Downtime with Remote Monitoring and Control

 Case Study: Automotive Parts Manufacturer

-• Before: 12 unplanned downtime events per month
+• Before implementation: 12 unplanned downtime events per month

 Key Predictive Indicators to Monitor